January 6, 2021

 All Purdue faculty, staff and researchers who have submitted a disclosure to OTC are eligible to submit proposals.
-For more information on Trask Innovation Fund eligibility and submission guidelines, visit https://www.prf.org/otc/trask/proposal-guidelines.html.
+For more information on Trask Innovation Fund eligibility and submission guidelines, visit here.

 About Purdue Research Foundation Office of Technology Commercialization

 The Purdue Research Foundation Office of Technology Commercialization operates one of the most comprehensive technology transfer programs among leading research universities in the U.S. Services provided by this office support the economic development initiatives of Purdue University and benefit the university's academic activities through commercializing, licensing and protecting Purdue intellectual property.
+The office is housed in the Convergence Center for Innovation and Collaboration in Discovery Park District, adjacent to the Purdue campus.
+In fiscal year 2020, the office reported 148 deals finalized with 225 technologies signed, 408 disclosures received and 180 issued U.S. patents.
 The office is managed by the Purdue Research Foundation, which received the 2019 Innovation and Economic Prosperity Universities Award for Place from the Association of Public and Land-grant Universities.
+In 2020, IPWatchdog Institute ranked Purdue third nationally in startup creation and in the top 20 for patents.
 The Purdue Research Foundation is a private, nonprofit foundation created to advance the mission of Purdue University.
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.